 Although spousal maintenance is generally intended to operate only for a short period of time following separation to enable applicants to get back on their feet, in certain circumstances, it may be appropriate that spousal maintenance be paid for a longer period of time.

-The calculation of and assessment for the need of spousal maintenance requires a deep understanding of family law and time limits apply.
+The calculation and assessment for the need of spousal maintenance requires a deep understanding of family law and time limits apply.